 Can Lean Startup and Scrum be combined?
 And if so, how do they fit together?
 This post shares my answers for blending the two models, and it maps out a high-level process for product discovery and product development.

-This article provides practical tips on how to use the product demo as an effective product validation tool: collect helpful user feedback, test your ideas, and improve the product.
+This article provides ten practical tips on how to use the product demo to collect helpful user feedback, test your ideas, and improve the product.